New Orleans Cyber Crimes Defense

 Have you been accused of a Cyber Crime?

 Cyber crime is known as any crime involving a computer or a network.
 With the ever changing digital world and computers becoming a part of our daily lives, computers are now a huge source of criminal and law enforcement activity in Louisiana and throughout the United States.
 These crimes can be prosecuted in both state and federal courts.
 If you or someone you know has been accused of any type of cyber crime in New Orleans area, it is absolutely imperative to consult with an attorney who is well-versed in the aspect of criminal law pertaining to computer technology.
-Attorney Elizabeth Bagert Carpenter can handle any legal matter relating to a cyber crime.
+Elizabeth Bagert Carpenter, an award winning criminal defense attorney in New Orleans, has been defending cyber crimes for years.

 Cyber crime is not a single offense.
 Instead, it’s a blanket term that describes several different crimes that all involve use of the internet or computers.
 While you may be familiar with “hacking” from television shows and movies, a broader variety of activities may qualify as computer crimes.
 Both Louisiana State and federal laws include provisions intended to protect the computers, computer systems, and computer networks of individuals, businesses, and organizations across the state.
 Louisiana criminalizes many computer-related activities that affect the functionality, use, or confidentiality of computer data, computers, computer systems, and computer networks.